 Fund Drive for a mini-grant

 The Fitchburg Historical Society is applying to the Wisconsin Historical Society for a mini-grant to help digitize our archives.
-WHS awards mini-grants to affiliated societies twice a year for projects amounting to $700.00 or less.
+WHS awards mini-grants to affiliated societies for projects.
 In order to receive the grant we need to have matching funds.
-Our request will be for various items including two external hard drives, a good scanner and software to enable us to bring our archives up to date with modern technology.
-Our total for the items we have listed comes to a bit over $600.00.
-We are requesting $319.00 with the hope of reaching matching funds of $320.
+Our request will be for various items including two external hard drives and software to enable us to bring our archives up to date with modern technology.
+Our total for the items we have listed comes to $620.00.
+We are requesting $310.00 with the hope of reaching matching funds of $310.
 This is our first request for such a grant and we hope to be among the societies that are chosen.
 All donations to the matching fund drive will be acknowledged at the FHS archives and in future newsletters.
 Donations with the notation “Fund Drive” can be sent to FHS, 5530 Lacy Road, Fitchburg WI.
 53711.